ManlyMarco/KoikatuPlugins/README.md

 #### TitleShortcuts
 Title menu keyboard shortcuts to open different modes.
-For example F to open the female editor.
+For example, press F to open the female editor.
+Also has a setting to start certain modes automatically during startup.
+Hold esc just before the title screen to cancel automatic startup.

 #### TogglePOVKK (*Not yet released*)
 A port of the TogglePOV mod from HS.